U.S. Department of Transportation

 Laboratory Purpose: The Bituminous Mixtures Laboratory specializes in the research of asphalt pavement mixtures.
 This laboratory supports Federal Highway Administration's (FHWA’s) efforts to develop, evaluate, and improve materials, mixture design technology, and performance-based tests for asphalt paving mixtures.
-The laboratory's activities are aimed at extending the life and improving the performance of asphalt pavement, reducing vehicle tear-and wear, and shortening construction delays.
+The laboratory's activities are aimed at extending the life and improving the performance of asphalt pavement, reducing vehicle wear and tear, and shortening construction delays.

 Laboratory Capabilities: The Bituminous Mixtures Laboratory’s advanced technology allows researchers to anticipate potential long-term pavement damage and to optimize asphalt mixtures for specific applications.
 Accelerated testers, for example, may simulate the distress caused by many years of exposure to traffic and weather within a matter of hours by applying combined load, temperature, and humidity factors on asphalt pavement mixtures.
 Consequently, mixtures with few or no signs of damage can be selected for reliable, long-term highway use.
 Fundamental mechanical testers, on the other hand, allow pavement technologists to optimize the components of asphalt mixtures based on measured engineering properties and performance prediction models.
 These testers measure fundamental properties, such as strength and stress-strain behavior, which can be used in performance prediction models to define the behavior of asphalt pavements under various loads, traffic speeds, and weather conditions.The laboratory has the capability of performing mixture designs and testing asphalt mixtures for density, moisture susceptibility, and modulus.
 Extraction and recovery of asphalt binders and aggregates may be performed on the mixtures.
 Aggregates can be tested for properties such as gradation, specific gravity, abrasion resistance, and shape, form, and texture.
 Binders, on the other hand, can be tested and characterized according to standard or Superpave procedures in the Binder Rheology Laboratory.

 The Bituminous Mixtures Laboratory is constantly evaluating new equipment and innovative test procedures used for pavement performance prediction for the following distresses:

 Laboratory Services: The Bituminous Mixtures Laboratory is used to assist FHWA field offices, Headquarters, Federal Lands, and the Resource Center—assists State highway agencies, and the pavement community in general in the design of asphalt mixtures, evaluation of in-service asphalt pavement performance and implementation of new technology.

 Equipment: The Bituminous Mixtures Laboratory contains the following equipment.